iakov-kaiumov/iakov-kaiumov/README.md

 Full-Stack Developer
 --------------------

-* 🌍  I'm based in Russia, but open for relocation opportunities
 * 🎓  Graduate of the Moscow Institute of Physics and Technology
 * 🖥️  See my CV at [github.com](http://github.com/helfi2012/CV/blob/main/CV.pdf)
 * ✉️  You can contact me at [kaiumov.iag@phystech.edu](mailto:kaiumov.iag@phystech.edu)